Learn more about SAGE!!! https://www.youtube.com/watch?v=87war2IAXTU

 In order to advance this mission, we have developed Student Associates for a Greener Environment (SAGE), to involve students in our work in the Florida Gulf Coast University community and beyond.
 Students who become a member will be nurtured in their leadership capacity and develop their identities as environmentally conscious individuals.
 Students who become associates are expected to make a serious commitment to SAGE, the mission of the Center for Environmental and Sustainability Education, and to environmental and sustainability education at FGCU.
 SAGE members will work within the Center's traditions of collaboration, civil dialogue and intellectual integrity.

-For the fall of 2017 and spring of 2018, the Center is pleased to offer small grants up to $500 for Student Associates for a Greener Environment (SAGE) members to support projects that fulfill one or more of the five SAGE goals.
+For Fall 2018 and Spring 2019, the Center is pleased to offer small grants up to $500 for Student Associates for a Greener Environment (SAGE) members to support projects that fulfill one or more of the five SAGE goals.

 Student members of SAGE will participate in: